ptomato/sandbox/gjs-memory-leaks/async-intro.md

 Notice the script takes 4 seconds since once a Promise has started executing it is still synchronous.
 Also pay attention to how `log('started');` is scheduled *before* the first invocation of `myPromiseFunc()` due to the use of `await`.

-Basic Promise behaviour and scheduling is important to understand to truly leverage asynchronous code in GJS, so you should revisit Mozilla's guide to [Using Promises][mdn-promises] and [async functions][mdn-async] if anything seems confusing.
+Basic Promise behaviour and scheduling is important to truly leverage asynchronous code in GJS, so you should revisit Mozilla's guide to [Using Promises][mdn-promises] and [async functions][mdn-async] if anything seems confusing.

 ## GTask API

 [GTask][gtask] is a Gnome API commonly used to implement asynchronous functions that often run in dedicated threads, can be prioritized in GLib's loop and cancelled.

-Keep in mind that using async/await you can regain synchronous behaviour, so there are very few situations where you can't use GTask async functions to replace their synchronous versions!
+Using async/await you can regain synchronous behaviour, so you can almost always use Gnome API async functions in place of their synchronous versions!

-Since GTask functions use a familiar `foo_async(callback)` pattern, it's really quite simple to wrap one in a Promise and use it in an async function.
+Since GTask functions use a familiar `foo_async(callback)` pattern, it's quite simple to wrap them in a Promise and use it in an async function.
 Let's start with a common task of reading the contents of a file.

 ```js
 const Gio = imports.gi.Gio;